Unless you are an experienced player, the amount of different acoustic guitar sizes and shapes available might surprise you.

-Introduced in 2006 by Taylor acoustic guitars, the grand symphony body style delivers a rich and powerful sound and is pretty much a full sized guitar!
+Introduced in 2006 by Taylor, the grand symphony body style delivers a rich and powerful sound and is pretty much a full sized guitar!

 The dimensions of the model overall are larger than that of the grand auditorium, giving this model a boost in sound and volume.

 This is where we begin to get into larger acoustic guitars that now begin to deliver a deeper, meaty bass yet staying balanced!

 The grand symphony was considered such a powerful guitar that the miniseries from Taylor were modeled after this body style.

 The lower bout is a bit larger than the auditorium body style, as well as a wider waist, expanding the bass and lower mid-range.